yogeshhegde/processor-sdk-doc/source/system/Demo_User_Guides/TI_Apps_Launcher_User_Guide.rst

       Seva Store is not supported on AM62xSIP due to it's memory constraints.

-1. |__PART_FAMILY_DEVICE_NAMES__| SDK now supports Seva Store.
+1. |__SDK_FULL_NAME__| now supports Seva Store.
 Seva Store is a TI developed demo gallery which allows users to download and install demos on the go.
 Developers can host their demos as Docker Images on any public Docker Registry and link them to Seva Design Gallery.

 2. Refer :ref:`Seva Store - User Guide <Seva-Store-label>` to know more about Seva Store.